liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

         }
     }

-As you can see, the service call is defined as a JSON map.
+The service call is defined as a JSON map.
 The key specifies the service URL (i.e. the service method to be invoked) and the key's value specifies a map of service parameter names (i.e. `userId` and `param1`) and their values.
 In the example above, the retrieved user is returned as a JSON object.
-Moreover, since the command is a JSON string, null values can be specified explicitly using the `null` keyword.
-However, if you so choose, you can still use the less natural convention for specifying a null parameter that requires a dash before the parameter name and an explicit empty value (e.g.
+Since the command is a JSON string, null values can be specified by either explicitly using the `null` keyword or by placing a dash before the parameter name and an leaving the value empty (e.g. `"-param1": ''`).
-`"-param1": ''`).

-Note, the example Invoker call is identical to the following standard JSON Web Service call:
+The example Invoker call functions exactly the same as the following standard JSON Web Service call:

     /user/get-user-by-id?userId=123&-param1

-Before we dive into more features, let's learn how to use variables with the Invoker.
+Before diving into more features, let's learn to use variables with the Invoker.

 #### Invoker variables

-Variables are used to reference objects returned from service calls.
-Variable names must start with a `$` (dollar sign) prefix.
+You can use variables to reference objects returned from service calls.
+Variable names must start with a dollar sign, `$`.
 In our previous example, the service call returned a user object that can be assigned to a variable:

     {
         "$user = /user/get-user-by-id": {